 The Principal has overall responsibility for the maintenance of student discipline and school rules.
 Under the general supervision of the Superintendent and subject to administrative procedures, a Principal and/or Vice Principal has the authority to suspend or remove a suspension imposed on a student.

-The district, all staff members, students and people within school communities shall have a responsibility to promote, monitor and maintain learning environments and workplaces that are free from harassment, fear and discrimination.
+The District recognizes the right of all students and staff members to learn and work in an environment free from personal, discriminatory or sexual harassment.
+The District, all staff members, students and people within school communities shall have a responsibility to promote, monitor and maintain learning environments and workplaces that are free from harassment, fear and discrimination.

 9. Resolution of Student or Parent School Concerns – AP 380

 The District encourages students and/or parents to discuss their questions or concerns regarding the education of their children with school personnel as early and as directly as possible.

 Procedures: Students or parents who disagree with or wish to question decisions or actions that are taken by teachers and/or administrators are expected to seek a resolution by pursuing the following steps:

 A. Teacher or Classroom Level Problem

 1. Discuss the matter directly with the teacher whose judgement or decision is being questioned.